When is it too late to save a relationship?

 It doesn’t have to be this way.

-The lesson is that if you start to lose vitality in your couple relationship, if you feel resentment and disconnection growing, that’s the time to take real action together to find passion and greater engagement with life and each other again.
+If you start to lose vitality in your couple relationship; if you feel resentment and disconnection growing, that’s the time to take real action together.
+That’s the time to find passion and greater engagement with life and each other again.